dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 #### ⯌ <u> Marginalization of a multivariate Gaussian: </u>

-First let us partition the random variable vector and the mean vector into two sections $A$ and $B$.
+First, let us partition the random variable vector and the mean vector into two sections $A$ and $B$.

 $$